American Center of Research: History

-ACOR's history spans back to the foundation of the American School of Oriental Research in 1900 in east Jerusalem, supporting the study of the MENA region.
+ACOR's history spans back to the foundation of the American School of Oriental Research in 1900 in East Jerusalem, supporting the study of the MENA region.
 As the region changed during the mid-20th century, the foundation of a permanent research center for Americans working or studying in the Arab World was needed, and in 1968 ACOR itself was created as "The American Research Center in Amman."
 The center was intended to serve as a consortium in support of North American projects working in the Middle East, specifically including Jordan, Syria, Lebanon, Iraq, Saudi Arabia, Yemen, and territories of the Arabian Gulf.
-It works in or with the people of these countries today.
+It works in or with the people of these countries today, primarily at and from its center in Amman.

 It was first directed by Rudolph H. Dornemann, followed by Murray B. Nicol.
 It became "The American Center of Oriental Research in Amman" in 1970.
 One of ACOR's first projects was excavating a Byzantine church in Swafiyeh, Amman, by the director and annual professor Bastiaan Van Elderen in partnership with Jordan's Department of Antiquities, also serving as a training course for students attending the University of Jordan.
 From June 7–13, 1970, Van Elderen and various residents barricaded themselves in the ACOR residence during fighting between the Palestine Liberation Organization (PLO) and the Jordanian army.
 Murray Nicol was appointed new director in 1970 but was prevented from serving by the second phase of the war in Jordan, so Siegfried H. Horn replaced him at the urging of the U.S. Embassy in Amman, followed by Henry O. Thompson.
 In 1975 George Mendenhall was director, followed by James A. Sauer from 1976-1981.
-During the late 1970's and early 1980's ACOR conducted and sponsored projects in Syria and Saudi Arabia, in addition to those in Jordan.
+During the late 1970's and early 1980's ACOR conducted and sponsored projects in Syria, Iraq, and Saudi Arabia, in addition to those in Jordan.